huggingface/transformers/docs/source/en/model_doc/vits.md

 The VITS model was proposed in [Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech](https://arxiv.org/abs/2106.06103) by Jaehyeon Kim, Jungil Kong, Juhee Son.

-VITS (Variational Inference with adversarial learning for end-to-end Text-to-Speech) is a conditional variational autoencoder (VAE) comprised of a posterior encoder, decoder, and conditional prior.
-The use of a conditional VAE allows for efficient end-to-end learning through latent variables.
+VITS (**V**ariational **I**nference with adversarial learning for end-to-end **T**ext-to-**S**peech) is an end-to-end speech synthesis model that predicts a speech waveform conditional on an input text sequence.
+It is a conditional variational autoencoder (VAE) comprised of a posterior encoder, decoder, and conditional prior.

+A set of spectrogram-based acoustic features are predicted by the flow-based module, which is formed of a Transformer-based text encoder and multiple coupling layers.
+The spectrogram is decoded using a stack of transposed convolutional layers, much in the same style as the HiFi-GAN vocoder.
+Motivated by the one-to-many nature of the TTS problem, where the same text input can be spoken in multiple ways, the model also includes a stochastic duration predictor, which allows the model to synthesise speech with different rhythms from the same input text.

+The model is trained end-to-end with a combination of losses derived from variational lower bound and adversarial training.
 To improve the expressiveness of the model, normalizing flows are applied to the conditional prior distribution.
-Motivated by the one-to-many nature of the TTS problem (the same text can be spoken in multiple ways, all of which are valid), the model also includes a stochastic duration predictor, which allows the model to synthesise speech with different rhythms from the same input text.
+During inference, the text encodings are up-sampled based on the duration prediction module, and then mapped into the waveform using a cascade of the flow module and HiFi-GAN decoder.
+Due to the stochastic nature of the duration predictor, the model is non-deterministic, and thus requires a fixed seed to generate the same speech waveform.

 The abstract from the paper is the following: